 But as it runs off EE’s infrastructure it’s also got better 4G coverage and higher 4G speeds than you might expect a cheap network to have.
 In fact, it can potentially beat big names like Vodafone, O2 and Three in those areas.

-It’s still not as fast as EE itself though, as it only offers standard 4G.
-Plusnet is also light on extras and options, with just SIM Only tariffs available, low data limits and no inclusive roaming beyond Europe.
+It lacks 5G though, and Plusnet is also light on extras and options, with just SIM Only tariffs available, low data limits, and no inclusive roaming beyond Europe.

 As such it’s not a network for power users, but if your needs are fairly basic it should be a reliable, affordable option.